noahehall/theBookOfNoah/0current/languages/nim/nim.syntax.md

 - you can only split a statement after a punctuation symbol, and the next line must be indented
 - every identifier must be associated with a type, and types are checked at compile time
   - some types can be automatically inferred, e.g. primtives assigned a value when defined
+- the type of a variable cant change

 ## conventions